cloudflare/template-registry/CONTRIBUTING.md

 There are two types of templates:

 - *Snippet*: A simple template whose content lives in a single TypeScript file in this repository in the `templates/typescript` directory.
 A snippet’s code will be displayed inline in the Template Gallery.
 Snippets are short and intended for users to copy-and-paste into their own projects, or use as a reference.
-- *Boilerplate*: A more-complex template whose content lives in a separate repository, may consist of multiple files, and can be used to generate a new project by invoking `wrangler generate path-to-template-repository`.
+- *Boilerplate*: A more-complex template in any programming language, whose content lives in a separate repository, may consist of multiple files, and can be used to generate a new project by invoking `wrangler generate path-to-template-repository`.
 Their content is not displayed directly in the Workers documentation; rather, each boilerplate includes a link to the source repository and a `wrangler generate` command to create a project from the boilerplate.
 They often have more detailed documentation, either in the template repository’s `README`, or in an article in the Workers docs [like this one](https://github.com/cloudflare/workers-docs/blob/master/workers-docs/src/content/templates/pages/graphql_server.md).

 ## Template Metadata